Must Try Food in Paris

 10. Steak Tartare

 Adventurous people looking for local experiences in Paris should try the steak tartare.
 A steak tartare is raw minced or finely chopped beef served with onions and capers.
-Yes, we said RAW meat, and yes, the French LOVE it!
+Yes, I said RAW meat, and yes, the French LOVE it!

 11. Coq au Vin